ekusnadi/Math-261A-Project-1/README.md

 - **Quarto Source:** `Paper1_Education_ToxicRelease_Kusnadi.qmd`
   Source file used to generate the report in Quarto, containing all R code for data cleaning, regression modeling, and visualization.
 - **Data:** `CalEnviroScreen4.xlsx`
   Raw dataset from the California Office of Environmental Health Hazard Assessment (OEHHA).
+- **References:** `references.bib`
+  BibTeX file containing all sources cited in the Quarto report.

 ## External Resources
 This project used **ChatGPT (GPT-5, OpenAI, 2025)** as an external resource.
 ChatGPT was used for: